Kadika38/J2J/planning.md

     find next , or final ]
         if next , was found:
-            buildArrayListFrom(string from , uninclusive to end of s, a) else if final ] was found:
+            buildArrayListFrom(string from , noninclusive to end of s, a) else if final ] was found:
             return;
         else throw error